Meeting with Gladys and Julie

 PhD projects

-1. Exploring molecular tools to enhance CAR-T cell therapies in oncology
+1. Exploring bispecific molecular tools to optimize car-t cell therapy in oncology

 Team : Anticorps Thérapeutiques et Immunociblage